UCLRadarGroup/ADALM-PLUTO/README.md

 ## Quick Start
-Guides for quick starting with different operating systems are available [here](https://wiki.analog.com/university/tools/pluto/users/quick_start), and below is an example worked for Windows 10.
+Guides for quick starting with different operating systems are available [here](https://wiki.analog.com/university/tools/pluto/users/quick_start)(not yet updated the driver for macOS after Mojave 10.14), and below is an example worked for Windows 10:

 1. Install the drivers
     - Before running the installer, ensure that the hardware supported by the drivers is not connected.